Prince Andrew's accuser 'likely' to give victim impact statement at Ghislaine Maxwell's sentencing - NZ Herald

 "Given the involvement of minors, the judge has really great discretion to impose a significant sentence, and based on the evidence that was presented at trial, frankly, I expect the judge to impose a very severe sentence," she said.

-There has been speculation Maxwell could cooperate with US authorities and begin "naming names" in exchange for leniency, however legal experts say this is unlikely at this stage.
+There has been speculation Maxwell could co-operate with US authorities and begin "naming names" in exchange for leniency.
+However, legal experts say it is unlikely at this stage.

 Her attorneys have said they are working on an appeal, though they did not lay out the legal grounds.

-Some 135 people claimed compensation from the Epstein Victims' Compensation Fund, which is operated by the later financier's estate, however only four women gave evidence at Maxwell's three-week trial.
+Some 135 people claimed compensation from the Epstein Victims' Compensation Fund, which is operated by the late financier's estate, however only four women gave evidence at Maxwell's three-week trial.

 McCawley represents a number of accusers pro bono, including Annie Farmer - one of the four accusers who took the stand.